LuisGCamacho/LuisGCamacho/README.md

   - Web Development
   - Python
 - I am interested in competitive programming and currently building a strong foundation in algorithms and data structures.
 I am a member of the Binary Brains Algorithmic Club at my university.
-- ✔ I enjoy participating in hackathons and collaborative coding events!❤️<br>
+- I enjoy participating in hackathons and collaborative coding events!<br>
-- 📫 Reach out to me at: <a href="">luisgustavo7106@gmail.com</a>
+-  Reach out to me at: <a href="">luisgustavo7106@gmail.com</a>

 ## My Skills Include
 <h4> Technologies </h4>